Journaling for Emotional Wellness

-When you were a teenager, you might have kept a diary hidden beneath your mattress.
+When you were a teenager, you might have kept a diary hidden under your mattress.

-It became your confidant and a place to confess your struggles and fears without judgment
+It was a place to confess your struggles and fears without judgment or punishment.

-Although you may have ditched the diary once you reached adulthood, the concept and
+You may have stopped using a diary once you reached adulthood.
+But the concept and

-its benefits still apply.
+its benefits still apply as a grown up.
 Now it’s called journaling.
-It's simply writing down your
+It's simply writing

-thoughts and feelings to understand them more clearly.
-And if you struggle with stress,
+down your thoughts and feelings to understand them more clearly.
+And if you struggle

-One of the ways to deal with any overwhelming emotion is to find a healthy outlet
+One of the ways to deal with any overwhelming emotion is to find a healthy way to

-in which to express yourself, which makes a journal a helpful tool in managing your
+express yourself.
+This makes a journal a helpful tool in managing your mental health.

 Cope with depression